Skip to content Skip to footer

 Cost Of Living

-The cost of living index in Pikeville is lower than the national average, making it an affordable place to live and visit.
+The cost of living in Pikeville is lower than the national average, making it an affordable place to live and visit.
+Housing costs, healthcare, and transportation expenses are especially reasonable compared to other parts of the United States.

 Other